-Click save, and now go to your Word document.
+After you make the changes, click Save, and now go to your Word document.

 Now select Insert>Photo>Picture From File.

-Select your image and click insert.
+Select your image and click Insert.

 Important!
-Now that your image is in your document check to make sure that the placement of your image is ‘In Line With Text’.
+Now that your image is in your document, check to make sure that the placement of your image is ‘In Line With Text.’

-Any other setting will cause problems with ebook formatting because your image must follow your text.
-Or in other words, float and stay connected to the text when your ebook is viewed in landscape or portrait, or on large or small screens.
+Or in other words, your image needs to float and stay connected to the text when your ebook is viewed in landscape or portrait, or on large or small screens.

-Done!
 You now have an image correctly inserted into your ebook manuscript.

-That was easy, wasn’t it?
 Adding images to an ebook is very easy.